Identify a community stoked on solar

 facilitate open discussions

 Needfinding: interviews and place-based research

-we use physical models to tie design discussions to tangible
+use physical models to tie design discussions to tangible outputs

 1st Community Co-Design Meeting